toomu/auSolution/readme.md

 Possible improvements
 - image link provided for resize api might not respond with content-type header. 'mmmagic' module can be used to detect mimetype after the file is downloaded and then can be checked if the file is an image
-- Error messages can be more specific.
+- Error messages can be more specific with express-validator.
+- Add tests with mocha